Skip to main content

 Grades

 You will earn direct UC credit and grades for all coursework.
-Fall grades are usually available in late January.
-Spring grades are usually available in early to mid-August.
+Fall grades are usually available in late February.
+Spring grades are usually available in early September.
+Requests for early grades cannot be accommodated.
+If you intend to put yourself on your campus degree list for graduation while on UCEAP, consult your campus advisors before departure about possible delays in the degree verification process.